Audit & Risk Committee is a statutory committee of Council.

 - To review its performance on a triennial basis (or as required by Committee members) as recommended by the CUC Code of Practice for Audit & Risk Committees.

-This committee approves the Counter Fraud Policy and Fraud Response Plan, Anti Money Laundering Policy and Procedures, Anti Bribery Policy, Public Interest Disclosure Policy, Risk Management Policy and Slavery and Human Trafficking Statement.
+This committee approves the Counter Fraud Policy and Fraud Response Plan, Anti-Money Laundering Policy and Procedures, Anti-Bribery Policy, Public Interest Disclosure Policy, Risk Management Policy.

 Frequency of Meetings